SaboTaj22/startup/README.md

 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
 - WebSocket data displayed - All user conversations display in realtime!

+# React Deliverable
+For this deliverable I converted the application over to use Vue.
+I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.

+- Bundled and transpiled - done!
+- Components - Login, voting list, vote are all components.
+- Router - Routing between login and voting components.
+- Hooks - Vue uses class properties instead of UseState to track changes in vote state.
+- Application converted to use React

+10% Bundled using WebPack and Babel as generated from using create-react-app 30% Multiple functional react components
+30% React router
+20% React hooks
+10% - Multiple Git commits with meaningful comments.

 [Link: notes.md](notes.md)